The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Deformed symplectic cohomology

 Take a punctured plane \eqref{eq:punctured-sphere-2}.
 Cylindrical ends are as in \eqref{eq:minus-end}, \eqref{eq:plus-end}.
 We adopt the standard gluing process from \eqref{eq:glued-surface}.
 If $S$ comes with asymptotic markers, one can ask for ends compatible with those markers.
 By this, we mean that the ends $\varepsilon_0,\dots,\varepsilon_m$ satisfy

 Compatible ends form a contractible space.
-In particular, one can find a choice of such ends, for the universal family over $\mathring{\scrM}_m^{\operatorname{fr}}$, which depends $\smooth$ on the modular parameters.
+In particular, one can find a choice of such ends, for the universal family over $\mathring{\scrM}_m^{\operatorname{fr}}$, with $\smooth$ dependence on the modular parameters.
 One can simplify some technical aspects by restricting to the smaller class of rational ends, which form a finite-dimensional space of choices; here, rationality means that each end extends to a biholomorphic map $\{\pm\infty\} \cup (\bR \times S^1) \rightarrow \bC P^1$.

 Suppose that a compatible choice of ends for the universal families has been made.
 Given a surface $S = \bigsqcup_v S_v$ corresponding to a point in $\mathring{\frakM}_T^{\operatorname{fr}}$, and gluing parameters $\gamma = (\gamma_e)$, $\gamma_e \in [0,1)$ indexed by the set of finite edges, one can glue along the edges with $\gamma_e>0$ to obtain another surface, which belongs to the stratum of $\frakM^{\operatorname{fr}}_m$ labeled by the tree with those edges collapsed.
 This construction yields a map